WSTxda/Google-Shortcuts-Launcher/README.md

 - Weather (Get real-time information on local weather and weekly forecasts)

+- Game Turbo (Its interface and gaming tools in MIUI and HyperOS)

 - Games (A paste with all your installed games and other games from Google Play Games)

->Need Google, Google Play Games and Play Services apps installed
+>Need Google, Google Play Games and Play Services apps installed.

+>Game Turbo need running MIUI or HyperOS with Security app installed.

 **Download**